 Now we discuss the possible issue of multi-path illumination by ground-to-target reflections (GTR's).
 Should the signal strength of these GTR's be significant, the magnitude-over-frequency response of the reference targets will exhibit interference ripples, which complicate interpreting their radar return for the purpose of calibrating the scatterometer.
-By using gating the GTR's could in principle be removed from the direct target response, provided their difference in geometrical path length is large enough for placing a gating window solely over the direct path reflection in time domain.
-The GTR path shown in Fig. 5(b) was the pathway whose path length was closest to that of the direct route.
-Also, this GRT path will have the strongest coherent ground reflection since it is specular.
-Naturally, with smaller R_0 the difference $R_0 - (R_1 + R_2)$ increases, allowing one to better distinguish this GRT from the mean reflection.
+By using gating the

+- GTR's could in principle be removed from the direct target response, provided their difference in geometrical path length is large enough .
+Naturally, with greater R_c the difference R_c (R1 + R2) will become smaller.
+We used a minimum distance of 1.1, which follows from the sum of the used gate width for the calibration target τ_g = 1.7, which is equivalent to w_g = 0.5 plus the widest used pulsewidth resulting from the narrowest used frequency bandwidth BW of 0.5 (Sec.
+4.3): τ_p = 1/BW = 2, which is equivalent to cτ_p = 0.6.
+The ground reflection for placing a gating window solely over the direct path reflection in time domain.
+The GTR path shown in Fig. 5(b) was the pathway whose distance path length was closest to that of the direct path reflection. - route.
+Since the difference between $2R_c$ and $R_1 + R_2 + R_c$ was 1.35 (< 1.1) we were able to filter this out.
+The metal fence of the Maqu site posed another potential source of interference, but because it was separated from the calibration standards by at least 4 its contribution was easily filtered out with the employed gating filter.